ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/deploying-liferay-dxp.md

 ## What's next?

-Now you can start building your liferay based application.
+Now you can start building your Liferay DXP application.